-Juggling multiple passwords can be stressful, accident-prone and time-consuming, resulting in the loss of precious productive time due to the hassle of manually logging in to a dozen different platforms and even recovering forgotten passwords. 😣 Moreover, with the advent of cloud migration, users have come to expect seamless access to any resources from anywhere, anytime.
-At worst, failing to provide this may deter would-be applicants from joining Full Fabric. 😬
+Juggling multiple passwords can be stressful, accident-prone, and time-consuming, resulting in the loss of precious productive time due to the hassle of manually logging in to a dozen different platforms and even recovering forgotten passwords. 😣 Moreover, with the advent of cloud migration, users have come to expect seamless access to any resources from anywhere, anytime.
+At worst, failing to provide this may deter would-be applicants from joining your institution. 😬

 Enter Single Sign-on! 🙌

 What's Single Sign-on and how does it work?

 Single Sign-on (SSO) is a mechanism that allows users to sign up and sign in to various websites and software services with a single set of credentials, acting as sort of a bridge between them.
 In other words, with SSO, users can safely authenticate themselves across multiple independent apps and websites with a single set of credentials instead of defining and memorizing different details for each of these places. 😃

 When you go to Spotify and see the button to "Sign up with Facebook", that's a classic example of a single sign-on solution.
 Another is being able to access YouTube, Gmail, Google Analytics, and other Google products via a single Google account.

 The main difference from traditional login methods is the ease of access.
 As a centralized login approach, SSO saves time by eliminating the need to reenter one's username and password (or whatever other authentication pair was put in place) and is much easier to manage, as users need only remember one master password and identifier, and, in case they forget them, a single recovery request is sufficient. 😌